mislav/poignant-guide/README.markdown

-On August 19, 2009 why the lucky stiff removed every trace of his work from the Web, including his Poignant Guide to Ruby.
+On August 19, 2009 Why the Lucky Stiff removed every trace of his work from the Web, including this book: the Poignant Guide to Ruby.

-I've salvaged what I could, cleaned it up a bit and saved here.
-He released the book under the [Attribution-ShareAlike license][cc].
+I've salvaged the book from the Internet archive and re-published it.
+The original work was under the [Attribution-ShareAlike license][cc].

+Since then I have:

+1. Changed code examples to never generate syntax warnings
+2. Updated code examples to match Ruby 1.9 behavior
+3. Applied grammar/spelling corrections
+4. Updated outdated Ruby installation instructions
+5. Converted the HTML book into Markdown (\_why originally authored it in Textile)
+6. Made a build system powered by Jekyll
+7. Enabled syntax highlighted code where previously there wasn't

+## Build system

+Run:

+1. `script/doctor` to verify that you have the necessary dependencies
+2. `script/jekyll` to build the site into "public" directory
+3. `script/guard`  to start a process that auto-rebuilds and live-reloads

+The individual chapters are in `_posts/` directory.

+## Notes

 There's a [Japanese translation of the book][jp], although I can't tell how up to date it is.

 The original soundtrack and PDF edition are also available in [the download section][dl] on GitHub.

+Chapter 8: Heaven's Harp was never recovered.
+I suspect \_why started drawing it, but never finished or published.

   [cc]: http://creativecommons.org/licenses/by-sa/2.5/